thg-adamdean/teleport/rfd/0073-kube-secret-storage.md

 }
 ```

 During the startup procedure, the agent identifies that it is running inside Kubernetes.
 The identification can be achieved by checking the presence of the service account mount path `/var/run/secrets/kubernetes.io`.
-Although Kubernetes has an option that can disable this mount path, `automountServiceAccountToken: false`, this option is always `true` in our helm chart since we require it for handling the secrets.
+Although Kubernetes has an option that can disable this mount path, `automountServiceAccountToken: false`, this option is always `true` in our helm chart since we require it for handling the secrets via Kubernetes API and if the service account is not present, Teleport must avoid using secrets and fallback to local storage.

 If the agent detects that it is running in Kubernetes, it instantiates a backend for Kubernetes Secret.
 This backend creates a client with configuration provided by `restclient.InClusterConfig()`, which uses the service account token mounted in the pod.
 With this, the agent can operate the secret by creating, updating, and reading the secret data.
-To prevent multiple agents from racing each other when writing in the secret, the Kubernetes Storage engine might use the resource lock feature from Kubernetes (`resourceVersion`) to implement optimistic locking.

 For a compatibility layer, if the secret does not exist in Kubernetes, but locally we have the SQLite database, this means storage is enabled, and the agent had already joined the cluster in the past.
 Hereby, the agent can inherit the credentials stored in the database and write them in Kubernetes secret ([more details](#upgrade-plans-from-pre-rfd-to-pos-rfd)).